CIRED/cired.digital/docs/CODE_STYLE.md

 ### ⚙️ Tooling

 Ruff handles both linting and formatting for this project.
 It’s configured in `cired.digital/code/pyproject.toml`.
+Use the latest `ruff` pulled with `pipx`, not the old version shipped by Ubuntu.

 | Tool        | Command                      | Purpose                         |
 |-------------|------------------------------|---------------------------------|